nudelkurre/ngb/README.md

 |monitor|Set either specific monitor or "all" for all workspaces|String|
 |names|Can be used if workspace names is numbers but want to change to icons|Object of key-value pairs with strings as value|

+### gaps
+Set spacing to use around the bar.
+Set per bar and can be different for each bar.
+Can be overridden by setting it on a bar.

+### height
+Set the height to use for the bar.
+If font size is to big, the bar will get bigger to fit the text.
+Can be overridden by setting it on a bar.

 ### Icon_size
 Set icon size for every widget in all bars.